How to Say "The horse goes to the meadow to look for the book" in Korean | Korean Expression

 Quick Answer: "The horse goes to the meadow to look for the book" in Korean is "말이 책을 찾으러 초원에 가요." (mali chaekeul chateureo chowone gayo.).
 Level: A1.

-Learn how to say "The horse goes to the meadow to look for the book" in Korean: "말이 책을 찾으러 초원에 가요.".
-A simple and natural Korean sentence perfect for beginners.
+Curious how Koreans express "The horse goes to the meadow to look for the book"?
+The answer is "말이 책을 찾으러 초원에 가요.".
+This natural expression is great for daily conversation practice.

 What does "The horse goes to the meadow to look for the book" mean in Korean?

-The Korean sentence "말이 책을 찾으러 초원에 가요." translates to "The horse goes to the meadow to look for the book." in English. "말이 책을 찾으러 초원에 가요." is a simple A1–A2 sentence that paints a clear scene.
-It ends with "-요" so it feels polite and warm.
-It is perfect for fairy-tale style narration.
+The Korean sentence "말이 책을 찾으러 초원에 가요." translates to "The horse goes to the meadow to look for the book." in English. "말이 책을 찾으러 초원에 가요." is a gentle, storybook-style way of saying "the horse goes to the meadow to look for the book".
+The "-요" ending gives it a polite, everyday tone — exactly how you would speak to a friend's parent or a shopkeeper.

 Pronunciation guide: mali chaekeul chateureo chowone gayo.